mr-vijaychauhan/covid19/README.md

 This Covid19 repo based on Covid-19 Coronavirus disease Case Tracker.
-You can check detail of coronavirus cases, recovered and death by country and cities using Map and data.
+You can check detail of coronavirus cases, recovered and death by country and states using Map and data.

 <p align="right">(<a href="#top">back to top</a>)</p>